Texas Triangle: Geography

-The megaregion is defined in work by America 2050 initiative and others.
+In his 1969 work Imperial Texas, cultural geographer Donald W. Meinig was the first to suggest that a triangular area bounded by the state's major metropolitan areas formed the "core" of the state.
+Meining, however, considered this region a "hollow" core unlikely to coalesce into a true megalopolis.
+The contemporary megaregion is defined in work by America 2050 initiative and others.
 Dr. Robert Lang of the Metropolitan Institute at Virginia Tech characterized Dallas–Fort Worth as one of the earliest recognized megapolitans.
 Although each city is distinct, Dallas and Fort Worth developed closely enough to form the urban area widely known as the Metroplex.

 The 60000 sqmi region contains most of the state's largest cities and metropolitan areas, and in 2008 had a total of 17 million people and by 2020 had grown to nearly 21 million, nearly 75% of Texas's total population.
 The region is comparable to Florida in population and comparable to Georgia in area, but the Texas Triangle comprises less than a quarter of Texas's total land area.

 According to the University of Texas at Austin Center for Sustainable Development, "the Texas Triangle has three sides measuring 271, 198, and 241 miles in ground distance."